Vastra-Gotalandsregionen/oppna-program-arbetsplatskoder-data/README.md

 The scheduling is performed with Quartz.
 The reason is that Quartz handles scheduled jobs in a clustered environment.
 Only one node should perform each job each time and if one node is down it is the other node's responsibility.

 ## Importing data from the old application
-Do the following steps to import the old data with subsequent modifications:
+Do the following steps to import the old data with subsequent modifications (make sure you have legacy.jdbc.properties on the computer you're running from):

 1. Run se.vgregion.arbetsplatskoder.db.migration.Job#main to import the data "as-is".
 2. Start the application to modify entites to conform to the JPA entities as well as transform some of the data to new entity structures (via BatchService).